MuhammadHuzaifaFarrukh/Text-Editor/README.md

 Exit: Terminate the program.

 How to Use
-1. Compile the Code: Compile the Text Editor.cpp file using a C++ compiler.
-For example : g++ "Text Editor.cpp" -o text_editor
+1. Compile the Code: Compile the Text Editor.cpp file using a C++ compiler
 2. Run the Executable: Execute the compiled file from your terminal.
-./text_editor
 3. Follow the Menu: The program will present a main menu with options.
 Enter the number corresponding to your desired action and follow the on-screen prompts.

 File Structure